Policies: Shifting the traffic

 Urban form

-In the longer term, better planning will support public transport by ensuring that major employment and activity centres are built around public transport nodes.
+Better land use planning should complement and support public transport by ensuring that major employment and activity centres are built around higher-capacity public transport nodes.
+This needs to be complemented by judicious controls on the provision of parking both for residents and visitors.
 This will further reduce the need for people to use their cars for personal travel.